 - Staff is made up of well-trained, career-minded individuals.

 - Our staff perform everything they are legally able and trained to do.
 It is our belief that support staff feel more challenged and rewarded if their skills and knowledge are put to good use.
-Doctors are welcome to do whatever technical procedure (venipuncture, catheter placement, etc.) they like to do, but it is our belief that doctors are best at being doctors and the technical staff finds their days more rewarding if they are allowed and expected to perform the technical and patient-handling duties they are trained to do.
+Doctors are welcome to do whatever technical procedure (venipuncture, catheter placement, etc.) they like to do, but it is our belief that doctors are best at being doctors and the technical staff finds their days more rewarding if they are allowed and expected to perform the technical and patient handling duties they are trained to do.

 This isn’t meant to be an exhaustive description of our practice and the position.
 It is meant to give you an idea of some of the intangibles that are vitally important to a lasting employment relationship.
-Look around the rest of our website, our Facebook page, and most importantly, call or e-mail Dr. Bargar directly (firstname.lastname@example.org) if you would like to discuss anything further.
-You are also invited to submit a résumé and cover letter to the e-mail address above.
+Look around the rest of our website, our Facebook page, and most importantly, call or e-mail Dr. Bargar directly (503.730.5432, firstname.lastname@example.org) if you would like to discuss anything further.
+You are also invited to submit a resume and cover letter to the e-mail address above.

 Washougal, nestled at the mouth of the beautiful Columbia River Gorge, has its roots in rural America, but is truly an evolving suburban bedroom community of the greater Portland and Vancouver area.
 Around 50% of our clientele that call Camas and Washougal home actually work in professional capacities in Portland or Vancouver.
 Whether you prefer the fabulous small big-city feel of Portland, the more laid back but evolving and growing small city environment of Vancouver, or prefer to be out near the practice in the beautiful and scenic Columbia River Gorge with all of its outdoor offerings, this area has a tremendous amount to offer.

-Who We Are Looking For . . .
+Who We Are Looking For…